 |

 Ports are mere 32-bit identifiers in user space, but kernel space reveals a vast menagerie of complicated objects, of which IPC ports are but one type.
-This module examines thoese objects in detail, including:
+Processes ("PIDs") become proc_ts, tasks become task_ts, and virtual memory is laid out through the vm_map_ts.
+This module examines thoese objects in detail, showing live kernel memory using Xn00p2 of various objects, including:

 - The BSD objects (processes, threads and files)